lino-framework/book/docs/specs/openui5.rst

 The OpenUI5 front-end
 =====================

-The :mod:`lino.modlib.openui5` plugin defines a user interface which uses the `OpenUI5 <https://openui5.org/>`__ JavaScript UI library and is meant to fully replace the :mod:`lino.modlib.extjs` user interface.
+The :mod:`lino.modlib.openui5` plugin defines a front end which uses the `OpenUI5 <https://openui5.org/>`__ JavaScript UI library and is meant to fully replace the :mod:`lino.modlib.extjs` front end.

 It uses and includes a static version of the `zlib.js
 <https://github.com/imaya/zlib.js>`__ library by Imaya Yuta and the